Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise7.md

 # Exercises 7 - Reverse engineering functionality and finding bugs (continued)

 The goal of this excercise is to use the kill chain in analysing the software for the ECU and developing an exploit.
+The two stages that we are going to explore in this exercise are:

+* Reconaiananace

 ![Cyber Kill Cain](KillChain.png)